maple3142/My-CTF-Challenges/TSJ CTF 2022/Nim Notes/README.md

 ## Unintended Solution

-You first need to direct the bot to your website first too.
+You need to direct the bot to your website first too.
 But the CSRF part is different here.

 The trick is that when your username contains `\0` (null byte), it will cause syntax error in Nim's sqlite library.
 This happens because it [didn't uses sqlite's prepared statement](https://github.com/nim-lang/Nim/blob/d7370ce26962b3b82e6b9be6562f6e88ba7ff86c/lib/impure/db_sqlite.nim#L214).